 You are here

-James earned a bachelor’s degree in Communication Studies from the University of North Carolina at Wilmington, and a master’s degree in Entrepreneurship from Western Carolina University.
-He is a member of the Indian Affairs Executive Working Group and chairs the sub-committee on economic development.
+Mr. James earned a bachelor’s degree in Communication Studies from the University of North Carolina at Wilmington, and a master’s degree in Entrepreneurship from Western Carolina University.
 He was previously an active member of the Certified Entrepreneurial Council, Blue Ridge Entrepreneurial Council, National Association of Developmental Organizations, and the North Carolina Incubator Association.

-James is from Cherokee, N.C. where his family has had small businesses on the Qualla Boundary for more than 50 years.
-He is married with three children, and resides in Alexandria, Va.
+Mr. James is from Cherokee, North Carolina, where his family has owned small businesses for more than 50 years.